nessoaf/wdi_assessments/project_assessments/project-2-assessment.md

 **Congrats, you're done!**

-### STEP 4 - Demo & Slack Live Site Link to Your Instructor
+### STEP 4 - Deploy to Heroku & Slack Live Site Link to Your Instructor

 **Take your computer and demo the app's functionality to your instructor.**

 Once you have completed the requirements, deploy the app to Heroku or some other platform of your choice.
+You can reference the [class notes on deployment](https://gawdiseattle.gitbook.io/wdi/00-config-deployment/deploy-node) for this step.
 Take the link to the live site (not your Github repo), and send it via slack to your instructional team.

 **Slack your app's link to your instructors**